Frequently Asked Questions

 The vast majority of developers regard the relational model as some sort of legacy, obsolete technology, and believe that modeling a given problem or domain in terms of objects/classes is somehow superior to modeling it using relations.
 In fact, that's completely backwards.
 Objects are a clumsy and very low-level technology, and I'm not aware of any type of information that cannot be modeled much better with the relational model than with objects (Why relations are better than objects explains this claim in more detail).

 In all likelihood, the relational model gets it bad rap from the fact that the only implementation of it developers are familiar with is the one found in SQL databases.
 That particular implementation was very lame to begin with and has not really evolved since its initial design nearly half a century ago.
 On top of that, it was designed specifically for databases, and it's not well-suited for general purpose programming.
 But all those flaws and limitations are specific to a particular implementation, not the relational model itself.

 The best way to illustrate the advantages of functional/relational programming over OOP is through a case study.
-Once version 0.5 is out and the basic set of features of the language is finally complete, I'll post and compare the implementations of a small but realistic application in the two paradigms (for a problem that is universally regarded as especially well-suited to OOP) and that will show how much shorter, simpler and more elegant the functional/relational implementation can be, even when such a comparison is made on OOP's home turf.
+Once version 0.5 is out and the basic set of features of the language is finally complete, we'll be comparing the implementations of a number of small but realistic applications in the two paradigms (for a problems that are universally regarded as especially well-suited to OOP) and that will show how much shorter, simpler and more elegant the functional/relational implementation can be, even when such a comparison is made on OOP's home turf.